 Below are some general, expert tips about how to organize yourself on a day-to-day basis, but you may want to hone in on a specific area.
-For example, if you’re not feeling motivated, ask yourself why that is?
-And what self-motivation tips and tools can you tap into to help focus your thoughts.
-If you’re struggling to stay productive while working from home, consider these working from home tips.
+For example, if you’re not feeling motivated, ask yourself why that is and what self-motivation tips and tools can you tap into to help focus your thoughts?

 1. Identify the areas you want to organize or influence

 While there are universal tips that will help everyone, identifying the parts of your life that you want to organize, or streamline is the first thing you’ll need to do.